JurijJusel/waze_fuel_price_scraper/README.md

 ```
 pip install -r requirements.txt
 ```
+- To run programm write in terminal
+'''
+"python3 app.py"
+'''

 What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?